 Brown sugar has a glycemic index of 65, which is considered a medium glycemic index food.
 On the other hand, honey has a glycemic index of 55, which is considered a low glycemic index food.

 Honey has a lower glycemic index compared to brown sugar.

 Brown sugar contains 380 calories, whereas honey contains 304 calories (per 100g).
 Although both values are close, honey contains fewer calories compared to brown sugar.

 Carbohydrates / Sugars

-Both brown sugar and honey are mostly composed of carbohydrates, as a matter of fact, 100g of brown sugar contains 98.1g of carbohydrates, of which 97g are sugars.
+Both brown sugar and honey are mostly carbohydrates; as a matter of fact, 100g of brown sugar contains 98.1g of carbohydrates, of which 97g are sugars.
 On the other hand, honey is made of 82.4g of carbohydrates, of which 84.1g are sugars.

-Both are high in carbohydrates given the fact that they are mostly sugars, however, brown sugar is higher in both carbohydrates and sugar.
+Both are high in carbohydrates, given that they are mostly sugars; however, brown sugar is higher in both carbohydrates and sugar.